umd-lhcb/ut-hw-doc/docs/cern/cern_installation/cern_dcb_depopulation.md

 - Full backplane: This backplane has no depopulated DCBs
-- Partially depopulated backplane: `JD` slots `1, 5, 6, 8` should be filled
+- Partially depopulated backplane: `JD` slots `1, 5, 6, 8` should have DCBs
-  with depopulated DCBs.
+  with depopulated VTTx.
 This applies to both True and Mirror backplanes.
 - Depopulated backplane: In addition to `JD 1, 5, 6, 8`, slots `7, 9` should
-  also be filled with depopulated DCBs.
+  also DCBs with depopulated VTTx.
 This applies to both True and Mirror backplanes.

-The total number of depopulated DCBs is 72:
+The total number of DCBs with depopulated VTTx is 72:
 ```
 12 P backplanes * 4 DCBs + 4 D backplanes * 6 DCBs
 ```